1908 – Or how it all began

 Still today the company covers a large share of the raw material demand of the maxit Group.

-The prerequisites for the production of dry mortar could not have been better.
-Whilst Bergmann Kalk extracted Jurassic lime in Azendorf and refined it to limestone sand and lime hydrate, Franken Maxit further processed these raw materials to dry finishing mortar and distributed this in transport silos.
-The signs for success for the distribution in transport silos with practice-oriented application technology or as bagged goods for the building materials trade were there from the outset.
+The conditions for the production of dry mortar could not have been better.
+While Jura limestone is quarried at Bergmann Kalk in Azendorf and refined into limestone sand and hydrated lime, Franken Maxit processes these raw materials into dry ready-mixed mortar and markets them in transport silos.
+In transport silos with practice-oriented processing technology or as bagged goods for the building materials trade, the signs for sales are set for success right from the start.

 In 1984 both lime-cement and lime-gypsum machine-applied plaster were manufactured at the Azendorf site.
 The demand for the raw material gypsum was at that time covered by the gypsum factory in the Thurinigan Krölpa across the then border to the DDR.
 The gypsum factory in Krölpa would gain essential significance over the coming years.